 If your employer has paid for your attendance then you cannot claim a tax deduction as you did not incur the expense.

 You can only claim a tax deduction for the cost of buying and cleaning occupation specific clothing, protective clothing and unique or distinctive uniforms.
 That is, normal everyday clothing will generally not qualify as being tax deductible.

 The cost of uniforms or occupation specific clothing must be capable of being substantiated with written evidence demonstrating that you incurred the expense.

 The ATO will allow you to claim $1.00 per load if the load is only work-related clothing or $0.50 per load if you include other laundry in the same load.
 Where you use a dry-cleaning service, you will need to maintain receipts to evidence that your incurred the expense.

-Individual tax payers are able to claim a deduction for prepaying a deductible expense.
+Individual taxpayers are able to claim a deduction for prepaying a deductible expenses.
 To be eligible to claim a prepaid expense deduction the expenditure must:

 a. be deductible in nature; and

 b. be prepaid for a period of not more than 12 months with the prepayment period ending before 30 June of the tax year subsequent to the tax year in which the payment is made.